elisa-aleman/mac-proxy-lab-setup/README.md

 So now that the system settings are out of the way, we need to setup the proxy addresses in bash so that programs we run take those variables, since the system setup doesn't reach deep enough for several tools we use.

-So we will add these settings to `.bash_profile` to load each time we login to our user session.
+So we will add these settings to `.zprofile` to load each time we login to our user session.

 ```
-sudo nano .bash_profile
+sudo nano .zprofile
 ```

 This will open a text editor inside the terminal.
 If the file is new it will be empty.